-1. Explain the concepts of human resource planning and management in health care organization.

-2. Identify and implement the various methods and principles used in planning human resource, recruit, train and appraise in health care organization.
+- 1. Explain the concepts of human resource planning and management in health care organization. - 2.
+Identify and implement the various methods and principles used in planning human resource, recruit, train and appraise in health care organization.

-This course deals with most of the facets of current thinking on human resource management The aim is to equip potential public health specialists in health and hospital services management with the knowledge, attitudes and skills to deal with human resources in the future.
+This course deals with most of the facets of current thinking on human resource management.
+The aim is to equip potential public health specialists in health and hospital services management with the knowledge, attitudes and skills to deal with human resources in the future.

 - 1. The World Health Report.
-Working Together for Health,.
-WHO 2006. - 2.
+Working Together for Health, WHO, 2006. - 2.
 Yadav, H. Hospital Management.
-Univ.
-Malaya Pres, Kuala Lumpur, 2006 - 3.
-McMahon R. Barton, E. Piot, M. et.al.
-On Being in-charge, WHO, Geneva, 2007. - 4.
-N Gopee, J Galloway.
-Leadership and Management in Healthcare.
-Sage 2nd Edition 2013, - 5.
+University of Malaya Press, Kuala Lumpur, 2006. - 3.
+McMahon R., Barton E., Piot M. On Being in-Charge: A guide to management in primary health care; WHO, Geneva, 2007. - 4.
+Gopee N., Galloway J. Leadership and Management in Healthcare; Sage Publications Ltd. London, 2nd Edition, 2014. - 5.
 Fred Lee.
 If Disney Ran Your Hospital.
-Second River Healthcare 2008.
+Second River Healthcare, 2008.